 In winter, do not attempt to walk on the pond even if it appears to be frozen.
 (It has thin ice as the pond is spring-fed.)

 If a stranger approaches you, neither ignore the person completely nor get involved in a lengthy conversation.
 In most cases you can simply nod if a person greets you.
 If the person asks you a question, answer briefly.
-If the person is a tradesman, direct them to the appropriate location and/or find the caretaker or a monitor.
+In the case of tradespeople (electricians, plumbers, etc.), direct them to the appropriate location and/or find the caretaker or a monitor.
 If you see someone suspicious on the grounds, or something that causes you concern, especially at night, tell the monitors immediately.

 Listening to teisho is another form of zazen.
 Just continue concentrating on your practice.
 However, if you cannot simultaneously listen to the teisho and concentrate on your practice, then the listening takes precedence.

 If you have a question about your work, write your supervisor a note or, if absolutely necessary, speak to them out of the earshot and vision of others.
-If you finish your assigned work early, check in with your work supervisor for more work.
+If you finish your assigned work early, check in with your work supervisor for additional tasks.

-To reserve your seat in the zendo during yaza (late night sitting), place your round cushion or bench towards the front of the mat (that part closest to the divider or wall).
+To reserve your seat in the zendo during yaza (informal late–night sitting), place your round cushion or bench toward the front of the mat (the part closest to the divider or wall).
 Reserve your cushion only if you will be returning fairly soon (within 20 minutes).

-You may do yaza in the main zendo, the piano room, Kannon room, or anywhere outside.
-In warm weather it is all right to take a chair onto the porch.
-If you take a chair outside, carefully wipe any dirt off its feet before bringing it back into the retreat center.
+You may do yaza in the main zendo, the Piano Room, Kannon Room, the Courtyard, or anywhere outside.
 If you take a mat outside, protect it with a ground cloth, which you can find in the front entryway.
 If sitting in the Courtyard, use a bench or place your mat along the covered walkway.
-There is another outdoor yaza deck, the door to which is located on the east side of the hallway that runs between the water table and the big bell.
+There is another outdoor yaza deck from the hallway that runs between the water table and the big bell.

-Be aware that the sound of the bathroom fans can be disturbing to sitters on the yaza deck as well as to people resting in their rooms.
+Be aware that the sound of the bathroom fans can be disturbing to those sitting as well as to people resting in their rooms.
 Whenever possible use the light over the sink, which does not turn on the fan.

 When entering and leaving the zendo, pause and bow toward the altar.
 Exceptions: kinhin and going to dokusan (but when returning from dokusan, remember to bow at the zendo entrance).
-Also, when leaving the zendo together as we do for meals or after evening sitting, don’t pause to face the altar and bow; simply place your hands palm-to-palm as you leave.
+Also, when leaving the zendo together as a group, as we do for meals or after the evening block of sitting, don’t pause to face the altar and bow; simply place your hands palm-to-palm as you leave.

 Wear a zazen robe at all times (except for work and exercise).

-No blankets, shawls, scarves, or hoodies are to be worn in the zendo.
+No blankets, hats, or hoodies are to be worn in the zendo.
 In colder weather, you may wear an unobtrusive shawl during yaza only.

-Do not open or close windows in the zendo, chair zendo, or the dining room.
+Do not open or close windows in the zendo, Piano Room, or the Dining Room.
 Do not loiter outside the zendo, on the stairs, or elsewhere.
 Do not read posted sesshin rosters or schedules unless you need to.

-Only people whose duties require it should wear a watch during formal zazen, however, you may wear a watch for yaza.
-Do wear a watch if you go for a walk during a break.
-It’s your responsibility to be in the zendo in time for formal sittings.
+Only people whose duties require it should wear a watch during formal zazen; however, you may wear a watch for yaza.

-No one should enter the zendo after the 3rd bell has been struck.
-If late, sit in the cushion storage room and rejoin the sitting during kinhin.
+No one should enter the zendo after the third bell has been struck.
+If you arrive late, sit in the cushion storage room and rejoin the sitting during kinhin.

 If you need to blow your nose, do it outside the zendo.
-During formal zazen, this means waiting until kinhin and then leaving the line, although it is all right to wipe your nose quietly and infrequently if necessary.
-Cover your mouth with your robed elbow when coughing or sneezing.
+During formal zazen, this means waiting until kinhin and then leaving the line, although it is okay to wipe your nose quietly and infrequently, if necessary.
+Cover your mouth with the inside of your robed elbow when coughing or sneezing.

-If your nose is really running, it’s OK to wipe it discreetly and infrequently.
-If necessary, it’s also OK to quietly blow your nose, when the zendo and dokusan line are in motion (e.g., when everyone is entering, or after kinhin and before 3 bells are struck).
+If your nose is really running, it’s okay to wipe it discreetly and infrequently.
+If necessary, it’s also okay to quietly blow your nose, when the zendo and dokusan line are in motion (e.g., when everyone is entering, or after kinhin and before three bells are struck).
 During yaza, leave the zendo to blow your nose.
-The halls echo, so go past the water table to East hallway.
+The halls echo, so use a bathroom or go past the water table to the east hallway.

-If you feel faint during zazen, put your head down between your knees.
+If you feel faint during zazen, lower your head, placing it toward or between your knees.